Attitude Pictures Ltd: Attitude (TV series)

 Vincent.
 Both series premiered on TVNZ and Down For Love is available globally on Netflix.
-Soon to deliver a third series Down for Love has been awarded the title of Best Original Factual Series at the New Zealand TV Awards in 2023 and 2024.Attitude's flagship television programme titled Attitude has screened weekly on TVNZ 1 since March 2005.
-The television series is character driven and focuses on the challenges but also the resilience of people who live with disability and chronic health conditions, or are raising a child with a disability.
-At least 700 programmes have been screened.
+Soon to deliver a fourth series to TVNZ, Down for Love has been awarded the title of Best Original Factual Series at the New Zealand TV Awards in 2023 and 2024.Attitude's flagship television programme titled Attitude screened weekly on TVNZ 1 for 21 years from March 2005.
+The television series, distributed by TVF, is character driven and focuses on the challenges but also the resilience of people who live with disability and chronic health conditions, or are raising a child with a disability.
+More than 700 programmes have been produced.
 The company also produces children's content, documentary and sports programmes.

 Paralympic content

 Attitude has spent two decades filming New Zealand and international Paralympic athletes, and following New Zealand teams to international events.
 It was TVNZ's broadcast partner for the Paris 2024 Paralympic Games.
-Grit and Glory (a 90-minute special) documented the journey of athletes to the Games.
+Grit and Glory (2024) (a 90-minute special) documented the journey of athletes to the Games.
 In 2013 Attitude Pictures became the first production company to secure territory broadcast rights to a Paralympic event.
 Attitude secured the rights to the Sochi 2014 Paralympic Winter Games and live-streamed more than 50 hours of coverage via attitudelive.com.

 Attitude also broadcast coverage of the Glasgow 2015 IPC Swimming World Championships, and partnered with TVNZ to produce the Rio 2016 Paralympic Games and the 2020 Tokyo Paralympic Games.

+In 2025 company founder Robyn Scott-Vincent was presented with the Paralympic Order of Merit by the International Paralympic Committee for her services to the Paralympic movement.